You are applying for the position of

 5.2 Under penalty of nullity, complaints must be made by means of a registered letter or certified e-mail addressed to the seller and must give details of the flaws or the non-conformities contested.

-5.3 In the event that a complaint turns out to be unfounded, the buyer shall be obliged to reimburse the seller all costs incurred by the latter for verification and the management of the complaint (travel, expert report’s, etc.); a similar obligation shall be attributed to the buyer if the complaint is only partially founded, to the extent of 30 percent compared to the complaints originally made.
+5.3 In the event that a complaint turns out to be unfounded, the buyer shall be obliged to reimburse the seller all costs incurred by the latter for verification and the management of the complaint (travel, expert report’s, etc.); a similar obligation shall be attributed to the buyer if the complaint is only partially founded, by no more than 30 percent compared to the complaints originally made.

 5.4 Complaints relating to defects discovered in the pieces of a supply do not affect the validity of the supply, but are limited to the pieces found to be defective.

-ARTICLE 6 – SELLER’S RESPONSABILITY and INDEMNIFICATION OF THE BUYER.
+ARTICLE 6 – SELLER’S RESPONSIBILITY and INDEMNIFICATION OF THE BUYER.

 6.1 Given that, as regards the characteristics of the products, the seller complies with the legislation and technical standards in force in Italy, the buyer fully assumes the risk of any dissimilarity between Italian regulations and those of the country of destination of the products, holding the seller harmless.

-6.2 The seller is liable for damages to persons or property originating from the products sold, only in the event of its proven serious negligence in the manufacture of the products; in no event may it be held liable for indirect or consequential damages, production losses and lost profits.
+6.2 The seller is liable for damages to persons or property originating from the products sold, only in the event of its proven serious negligence in the manufacture of the products; in no event may it be held liable for indirect, consequential or punitive damages, production losses and lost profits.

-6.3 Without prejudice to the above, the buyer shall indemnify the seller for all actions of third parties based on liability originating from the products sold to them and shall compensate for damages deriving from the claims in question; the seller may involve the buyer – which for its part must take all measures necessary to take part in the relative proceedings brought by third parties.
+6.3 Without prejudice to the above, the buyer shall indemnify the seller for all actions of third parties based on liability originating from the products sold to them and shall compensate for damages deriving from the claims in question; the seller may involve the buyer – which for its part must take all measures necessary to take part in the relative proceedings brought by third parties in adherence to the seller’s position.

 ARTICLE 7 – DELIVERY